Date of Award

 This thesis considers the dynamic effects of morphing for a variable-sweep, variable-span UAV.
 A scale model of such a morphing wing has been fabricated and tested in the low-speed wind tunnel at Embry-Riddle Aeronautical University.
 The focus of this thesis is the development of a dynamic model for this morphing wing UAV that accounts for not only the varying dynamics resulting from different static morphing configurations, but also the transient dynamics associated with morphing.
 A Vortex Lattice Method (VLM) solver is used to model the aerodynamics of the morphing wing UAV over a two-dimensional array of static configurations corresponding to varying span and sweep.
 In this analysis, only symmetric morphing configurations are considered (i.e., in every configuration, both wings have the same span and sweep); therefore, the analysis focuses on the longitudinal dynamic modes (i.e., the long period and short period modes).
 The dynamic model of the morphing wing UAV is used to develop a simulation in which it is possible to specify different morphing configurations as well as varying rates of morphing transition.
 As such, the simulation provides an invaluable tool for analyzing the effects of wing morphing on the longitudinal flight dynamics of a morphing UAV.

 Scholarly Commons Citation

 Prabhakar, Nirmit, "Design and Dynamic Analysis of a Variable-Sweep, Variable-Span Morphing UAV" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 177.